 If your property is located within the City of Vancouver, your property taxes may be affected by Land Averaging.
 For more information, visit the City of Vancouver website.

 If your residential property is valued at $3 million or more, additional school tax may be levied against it.
-For more information on additional school tax, visit the BC Government's school tax website.
+For more information on additional school tax, visit the BC Government's school tax web page.

 The information on this page is for information purposes only.
 For specific questions about property taxes, please consult your municipality or taxing authority.